Dartmouth College: Board of trustees

+International collaboration

+The college is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Campus

 Dartmouth College is situated in the rural town of Hanover, New Hampshire, located in the Upper Valley along the Connecticut River in New England.
 Its 269 acre campus is centered on a 5 acre "Green", a former field of pine trees cleared in 1771.
 Dartmouth is the largest private landowner of the town of Hanover, and its total landholdings and facilities are worth an estimated $434 million.
 In addition to its campus in Hanover, Dartmouth owns 4500 acre of Mount Moosilauke in the White Mountains and a 27000 acre tract of land in northern New Hampshire known as the Second College Grant.

 Dartmouth's campus buildings vary in age from Wentworth and Thornton Halls of the 1820s (the oldest surviving buildings constructed by the college) to new dormitories and mathematics facilities completed in 2006.
 Most of Dartmouth's buildings are designed in the Georgian colonial architecture style, a theme which has been preserved in recent architectural additions.
-The College has actively sought to reduce carbon emissions and energy usage on campus, earning it the grade of A- from the Sustainable Endowments Institute on its College Sustainability Report Card 2008.
+The college has actively sought to reduce carbon emissions and energy usage on campus, earning it the grade of A− from the Sustainable Endowments Institute on its College Sustainability Report Card 2008.

 A notable feature of the Dartmouth campus is its many trees which (despite Dutch elm disease) include some 200 American elms.
 The campus also has the largest Kentucky coffeetree in New Hampshire, at 91 ft tall.

 While Dartmouth's campus is located in a rural setting, it is connected to several major cities by intercity bus services that directly serve Dartmouth and Hanover.
 Dartmouth Coach provides service from Hanover to South Station and Logan International Airport in Boston as well as New York City, while Greyhound Lines operates a daily route connecting Hanover and Montreal.
 All three cities are popular weekend/vacation destinations for Dartmouth students.

 Academic facilities

 The college's creative and performing arts facility is the Hopkins Center for the Arts ("the Hop").
-Opened in 1962, the Hop houses the College's drama, music, film, and studio arts departments, as well as a woodshop, pottery studio, and jewelry studio which are open for use by students and faculty.
+Opened in 1962, the Hop houses the college's drama, music, film, and studio arts departments, as well as a woodshop, pottery studio, and jewelry studio which are open for use by students and faculty.
 The building was designed by the famed architect Wallace Harrison, who would later design the similar-looking façade of Manhattan's Metropolitan Opera House at Lincoln Center.
-Its facilities include two theaters and one 900-seat auditorium.
-The Hop is also the location of all student mailboxes ("Hinman boxes") and the Courtyard Café dining facility.
+Its facilities include two theaters and one 900-seat auditorium and the Courtyard Café dining facility.
 The Hop is connected to the Hood Museum of Art, arguably North America's oldest museum in continuous operation, and the Loew Auditorium, where films are screened.